raganwald-deprecated/rewrite_rails/doc/string_to_block.md

 it
 ---

 The third abbreviation is a special case.
 If there is only one parameter, you can use `_` (the underscore) without naming it.
-This is often called the "hole" or pronounced "it."
+This is pronounced "it,"  because it works like an *anaphor* in human language.
 If you use "it," then *String to Block* doesn't try to infer any more parameters, so this can help you write things like:

     foo.select(&'_')
       => foo.select { |_| _ }